 God the Father made us accepted in His Beloved Son.

-If you missed it, you may also like: Rejected on Earth; Accepted in Heaven
+You may also like: Rejected on Earth; Accepted in Heaven

-John R. W. Stott (1921 – 2011) was born and served most of his life in London, England, and was an evangelical Anglican preacher and teacher.
+John R. W. Stott (1921-2011) was born and served most of his life in London, England, and was an evangelical Anglican preacher and teacher.
 Stott reminds us that the commonest description in Scripture of Jesus’ followers is that we are in Christ.
 The expressions in Christ, in the Lord, and in Him occur 164 times in the Apostle Paul’s New Testament letters alone, and are indispensable to understanding Christianity.
 Stott said that to be in Christ does not mean to be inside the Lord Jesus, as tools are in a box or as our clothes in a closet.
-Being in Christ means to be organically united, connected, and belonging to Jesus, as an arm or leg is in the body or a branch is in the tree.
+Being in Christ means being organically united, connected, and belonging to Jesus, as an arm or leg is in the body or a branch is in the tree.
 This personal relationship with Christ is the distinctive mark of His authentic followers.

 Among other things, God’s acceptance of us means:

 - Because of Jesus’ doing, dying, and rising for us whoever believes in Him shall not perish but have eternal life.1